Struggling to agree on government pact, Italy's League turns on EU

 With frustration growing, League leaders turned their fire on Europe Union financial restrictions which, if followed to the letter, would make it impossible for the anti-immigrant party to enact its big-spending electoral promises.

-“We need to be able to speak with a single voice, to say to the EU, to which we pay many billions of euros every year, that for us Italians come first,” the League’s economics spokesman Claudio Borghi said, echoing U.S. President Donald Trump’s rallying cry “America First”.
+“We need to be able to speak with a single voice, to say to the EU, to which we pay many billions of euros every year, that for us Italians come first,” the League’s economics chief Claudio Borghi said, echoing U.S. President Donald Trump’s rallying cry “America First”.

 “First must come the things that need doing, and only afterwards (we need worry about) absurd rules written many years ago when the world was totally different,” he said.